Chair (officer): Duties at meetings

-While presiding, the chairperson should remain impartial and not interrupt a speaker if the speaker has the floor and is following the rules of the group.
-In committees or small boards, the chairperson votes along with the other members; in assemblies or larger boards, the chairperson should vote only when it can affect the result.
-At a meeting, the chairperson only has one vote (i.e. the chairperson cannot vote twice and cannot override the decision of the group unless the organization has specifically given the chairperson such authority).
+While presiding, the chair should remain impartial and not interrupt a speaker if the speaker has the floor and is following the rules of the group.
+In committees or small boards, the chair votes along with the other members; in assemblies or larger boards, the chair should vote only when it can affect the result.
+At a meeting, the chair only has one vote (i.e. the chair cannot vote twice and cannot override the decision of the group unless the organization has specifically given the chair such authority).

 Powers and authority

-The powers of the chairperson vary widely across organizations.
+The powers of the chair vary widely across organizations.
 In some organizations they have the authority to hire staff and make financial decisions.
-In others they only make recommendations to a board of directors, and or may have no executive powers, in which case they are mainly a spokesperson for the organization.
+In others they only make recommendations to a board of directors, or may have no executive powers, in which case they are mainly a spokesperson for the organization.
 The power given depends upon the type of organization, its structure, and the rules it has created for itself.

 Disciplinary procedures

-If the chairperson exceeds their authority, engages in misconduct, or fails to perform their duties, they may face disciplinary procedures.
+If the chair exceeds their authority, engages in misconduct, or fails to perform their duties, they may face disciplinary procedures.
 Such procedures may include censure, suspension, or removal from office.
 The rules of the organization would provide details on who can perform these disciplinary procedures.
-Usually, whoever appointed or elected the chairperson has the power to discipline them.
+Usually, whoever appointed or elected the chair has the power to discipline them.

 Public corporations

-There are three common types of chairperson in public corporations.
+There are three common types of chair in public corporations.

-Chairperson and CEO
+Chairman and CEO

-The chief executive officer (CEO) may also hold the title of chairperson, in which case the board frequently names an independent member of the board as a lead director.
+The chief executive officer (CEO) may also hold the title of chair, in which case the board frequently names an independent member of the board as a lead independent director.
 This position is equivalent to the position of président-directeur général in France.

-Executive chairperson
+Executive chair

-Executive chairperson is an office separate from that of CEO, where the titleholder wields influence over company operations, such as Larry Ellison of Oracle, Douglas Flint of HSBC and Steve Case of AOL Time Warner.
+Executive chair is an office separate from that of CEO, where the titleholder wields influence over company operations, such as Larry Ellison of Oracle, Douglas Flint of HSBC and Steve Case of AOL Time Warner.
 In particular, the group chair of HSBC is considered the top position of that institution, outranking the chief executive, and is responsible for leading the board and representing the company in meetings with government figures.
 Before the creation of the group management board in 2006, HSBC's chair essentially held the duties of a chief executive at an equivalent institution, while HSBC's chief executive served as the deputy.
-After the 2006 reorganization, the management cadre ran the business, while the chairperson oversaw the controls of the business through compliance and audit and the direction of the business.
+After the 2006 reorganization, the management cadre ran the business, while the chair oversaw the controls of the business through compliance and audit and the direction of the business.

-Non-executive chairperson
+Non-executive chair

-Non-executive chairperson is also a separate post from the CEO; unlike an executive chairperson, a non-executive chair does not interfere in day-to-day company matters.
-Across the world, many companies have separated the roles of chairperson and CEO, saying that this move improves corporate governance.
-The non-executive chairperson's duties are typically limited to matters directly related to the board, such as:
+Non-executive chair is also a separate post from the CEO; unlike an executive chair, a non-executive chair does not interfere in day-to-day company matters.
+Across the world, many companies have separated the roles of chair and CEO, saying that this move improves corporate governance.
+The non-executive chair's duties are typically limited to matters directly related to the board, such as: